chris--jones/thisisme/readme.md

 ### TLDR;
 > Create cool images containing useful information about you and your work for your GitHub readme.

-## 🎃 Hacktoberfest

-This Repo is open for contribution.
-We welcome contribution from anyone participating in Hacktoberfest 2020.

 ## 🕹 How to use?
 To use this app, first install the app locally.
 1. Click the Start button on the homepage.